 The Rogue’s Gallery is not for profit.
 As such, I am not responsible for any work submitted to this blog.
 By submitting work, you release the publisher (me) of any and all liability pertaining to it.
 In other words, if someone uses an image without your or my consent this is not punishable.
 On the other hand, if someone sees your work, admires it enough to purchase or publish it commercially, you, as creator, are entitled to all benefits derived from such actions.

-The Rogue’s Gallery is in no way part of Euro RSCG Chicago or any of its partner companies.
+The Rogue’s Gallery is in no way part of gyro or any other company.

 The Rogue’s Gallery is free, democratic and open to the public.
 It is a place where creative advertising people can show their work and appreciate the work of their peers.